Marek Stachowski (composer)

 Marek Stachowski (21 March 1936 – 3 November 2004) was a Polish composer.
-He received many awards and won many competitions for composers, including 1st prize at the K. Szymanowski Competition in 1974.
+He received many awards and won many competitions for composers, including first prize at the K. Szymanowski Competition in 1974.

 Personal life and education

-Stachowski was born March 21, 1936 in Piekary Śląskie and died in Kraków on 3 December 2004.
+Stachowski was born March 21, 1936, in Piekary Śląskie and died in Kraków on 3 December 2004.

-Stachowski spent the first three years of life with his parents in the Silesia province of Poland, but after the start of World War II he traveled with his mother across Poland to Bydgoszcz, where the composer's father was hiding from the Nazis.
+Stachowski spent the first three years of life with his parents in the Silesia province of Poland.
+However, after the start of World War II, he traveled with his mother across Poland to Bydgoszcz, where the composer's father was hiding from the Nazis.

-In 1952 Stachowski began attending the piano classes given by Stanisław Czerny at the State First Level Music School in Kraków.
+In 1952, Stachowski began attending the piano classes given by Stanisław Czerny at the State First Level Music School in Kraków.
 In 1959, at the State Second Level Music School he obtained a diploma in piano on a "fast-track" basis, and also in 1960 in the theory of music.
 In 1962 he married Maria Jabłońska.

-From 1963 to 1968 Stachowski studied composition under Krzysztof Penderecki and music theory at the State Higher School of Music in Kraków (today known as Academy of Music in Kraków), from which he graduated with honours.
-During his studies at the State Higher School of Music in Kraków (today known as Academy of Music in Kraków) he achieved his first international successes: in 1968 the prize during the International Competition of the 'Gaudeamus' Foundation for the piece entitled Musica Con una Batuta del Tam-tam; the first prize during the Artur Malawski Competition for Composers for the piece Neusis I as well as the award for Sequenze Concerttatii received during the Competition for Young Musicians organised by the Polish Composers’ Union.
-The following year he won second prize in the International Competition organised by the 'Solidarity Committee' in Skopje for his piece entitled Chant de l'espoir.
+From 1963 to 1968, Stachowski studied composition under Krzysztof Penderecki and music theory at the State Higher School of Music in Kraków (today known as Academy of Music in Kraków), from which he graduated with honours.
+During his studies at the State Higher School of Music in Kraków (today known as Academy of Music in Kraków) he achieved his first international successes: in 1968, the prize during the International Competition of the 'Gaudeamus' Foundation for the piece entitled Musica Con una Batuta del Tam-tam; the first prize during the Artur Malawski Competition for Composers for the piece Neusis I as well as the award for Sequenze Concerttatii received during the Competition for Young Musicians organised by the Polish Composers’ Union.
+The following year, he won second prize in the International Competition organised by the 'Solidarity Committee' in Skopje for his piece entitled Chant de l'espoir.